OccupyWallStreet/nycga4/wp-content/plugins/tweet-blender/readme.txt

 1. Go to WP admin > Appearance > Widgets
 2. Drag and drop widget of your choice into the appropriate place on your sidebar.
 You can add multiple widgets and have each of them blend different sources.
 3. Update configuration options and Save them
+4. If prompted to authenticate to Twitter, click the link and login to enable access to tweets

 Note: The Tweet Blender For Tags widget will show up in your sidebar only on a dedicated post page and only if that post has tags.
 For index and custom pages (and for posts without tags) nothing will be shown.